anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	nova-placement-api

 #### 4.3.1.11 Barbican
 [Barbican](https://docs.openstack.org/barbican/train/) is the OpenStack Key Manager service.
 It is an optional service hosted on controller nodes.
-It provides secure storage, provisioning and management of secrets as passwords, encryption keys and X.509 Certificates.
-Barbican API is used to centrally manage secrets used by OpenStack services, e.g. symmetric encryption keys used for Block storage encryption or Object Storage encryption or asymmetric keys and certificates used for Glance image signing and verification.
+It provides secure storage, provisioning, and management of secrets as passwords, encryption keys and X.509 Certificates.
+Barbican API is used to centrally manage secrets used by OpenStack services, e.g., symmetric encryption keys used for Block storage encryption or Object Storage encryption or asymmetric keys and certificates used for Glance image signing and verification.

 Barbican usage provides a means to fulfill security requirements such as sec.sys.012 “The Platform **must** protect all secrets by using strong encryption techniques and storing the protected secrets externally from the component” and sec.ci.001 “The Platform **must** support Confidentiality and Integrity of data at rest and in transit.”.